 The framers made a good start in drafting a Constitution with a purpose.
 Many framers wanted to improve on this original draft of the Constitution as it did not spell out the full meaning of equality of rights, which the Declaration had asserted.
 To remedy this omission the convention then added the first ten amendments, the Bill of Rights, to expand on equality of rights of citizens.
 Even then those rights did not extend to every person.

-Nonetheless, the framers had aspired beyond their own class, gender and race constraints to acknowledge that the people should always be free to make “a more perfect union”.
-The framers did imagine the continual improvement of their founding ideal future.
+Nonetheless, the framers had aspired beyond their own class, caste, gender and race constraints to acknowledge that the people should always be free to make “a more perfect union”.
+The framers wanted the continual improvement of their founding ideal future.

 The history of our country, subsequent to the founding documents, has been the struggle through civil war...